-We agree with the proposal and the reasoning provided in paragraph BC119 of the Basis for Conclusions.
+We agree with the proposal and the reasoning provided in paragraph BC119.
 In our opinion, the characteristics of goodwill are sufficiently different from those of other intangible assets.
 In addition, the current IFRS taxonomy already contains an element for a separate presentation of goodwill.
 Therefore, we support the proposal to require entities to present goodwill as a separate line item in the statement of financial position.

 However, we note that in its Discussion Paper DP/2020/1 Business Combinations - Disclosures, Goodwill and Impairment the IASB considers requiring entities to present in their statement of financial position the amount of total equity excluding goodwill.
-Whilst we agree with the proposal in paragraph 82(d) of the ED, we do not agree with the proposal in the DP/2020/1 to present a separate line item 'total equity excluding goodwill'.
+Whilst we agree with the proposal in paragraph 82(d) of this ED, we disagree with the proposal in the DP/2020/1 to present a separate line item 'total equity excluding goodwill'.

-Renaming the categories of other comprehensive income (paragraphs 74 and BC117 of the Basis for Conclusions)
+Renaming the categories of other comprehensive income (paragraphs 74 and BC117)